rickmeerwaldt/SPARQLmashup/README.md

 06-04-2017
 - Small changes in Queries.pdf and Example.pdf (now also filter on resolution)

+03-06-2017
+- Added the SPARQL query for the mashup to the page

 25-07-2017
 - Updated the framework
 - Change of layout of the page